 So far the staff had been exemplary and done their best to keep guests informed.
 Unfortunately, things went downhill quickly.
 After twenty minutes, there was glorious sunshine outside and no maintenance men.
 The operators had retreated up into their booth, where it looked like they were playing cards.
 Ten minutes later, one of the other guests waiting inquired politely if these maintenance staff were arriving by camel.
 There was a brief moment of levity when a rather attractive female arrived in the station; George remarked that this was high maintenance.
 Then a rather large female arrived (heavy maintenance).
 All the while, the guests standing around were getting increasingly agitated with the staff hiding away in their booth.

 An hour after the weather cleared, two maintenance engineers finally arrived.
 They walked part of the track, and ran one test train, before announcing that due to an oncoming storm this ride will not be reopening for now.
 Better yet, the queue was being emptied out and all those present should go somewhere else; oh, and by the way, guest services is just over there if you wish to make a complaint.
 That's right folks; we had waited a cumulative total of more than two hours, most of it due to maintenance taking a ridiculous amount of time to arrive, and we were being summarily thrown out of the queue without so much as an exit pass.
 There were only about thirty people in the station anyway; it wouldn't have been that hard for the park to come up with something for them.
-Alternatively, they could have run one train to clear us all; as it was, the storm didn't arrive for another ten minutes.
+Alternatively, they could have easily run one train to clear us all; as it was, the storm didn't arrive for another ten minutes.
 There were some very angry people walking out of that ride, and rightly so; we had lost more than two hours of time in the park, more than twice what the weather should have cost us.
 In the end we decided not to waste more of our day by making a complaint at guest services, but I'd guess a lot of people did, and with major justification.

-We decided to wait at the entrance for Roller Soaker (#813), reasoning that a wet coaster should in theory be less affected by bad weather than everything else.
+We decided to wait at the entrance for Roller Soaker (#815), reasoning that a wet coaster should in theory be less affected by bad weather than everything else.
 It too was closed due to the rain, but reopened only a few minutes after we started waiting for it.
 This allowed us to make it all the way into the station without getting drenched, which as anyone who has seen the ride will know, is no small achievement.
 Roller Soaker is, fundamentally, an inverted coaster surrounded by water pistols, geysers, and waterfalls.
 There is no such thing as a dry seat, and those walking under the track need to also look out for water bombs dropped by the cars.
 It is, in short, a lot of fun, and a good way to cool off on a hot day.
 It's also an effective way to get hypothermia when ridden on an overcast day in the aftermath of a storm, but fortunately the sky brightened up again relatively quickly!

 After the other two wooden coasters we had high expectations for Wildcat (#818), notable for the fact that it was the first wooden coaster to be built by Great Coasters International.
 Unfortunately, it is was in a sorry state today, with the back seat brutal enough to cause pain; once was definitely enough.
 The only worse ride in the park was Sidewinder (#819), though to be fair, that was expected.
 That left us with Trailblazer (#820), which on first appearance this appeared to be a not terribly interesting mine train.
 On riding, it turned out to be an uncomfortable torture device; while out on course my lap bar closed two notches to far, leaving me extremely sore on disembarkation.
 This should not have been possible, but seems to have been triggered by one of the jolts on course.
 Whatever it was, it took more than half an hour for the pain to go away.

-We finished up the day with two rides on Storm Runner (#819), which had reopened at this point.
+We finished up the day with two rides on Storm Runner (#821), which had reopened at this point.
 This is one of those rides that really only comes alive in the front of the train; a seat half way back didn't do much for me, with the awful restraint system doing its best to hurt me.
-The front row, however, was a different story; good airtime, only minimal neck-banging, and the full effect of a high speed breeeze blowing in my face.
+The front row, however, was a different story; good airtime, only minimal neck-banging, and the full effect of a high speed breeze blowing in my face.
 Of particular note was the inversion after the inline twist; the name escapes me as I write this, but the motion was highly unexpected and great fun.